module Algebra.Ring.Module.Category {} (R : Ring ) where

 term : Terminal (R-Mod R _)

-term .Terminal.has⊤ x .paths r = Homomorphism-path λ _ refl
+term .Terminal.has⊀ x .paths r = trivial!

 For the direct products, on the other hand, we have to do a bit more work.
 Like we mentioned before, the direct product of modules is built on the direct product of abelian groups (which is, in turn, built on the Cartesian product of types).
-The module action, and its laws, are defined pointwise using the RR-module structures of MM and NN:
+The module action, and its laws, are defined pointwise using the structures of and

 R-Mod-is-additive .has-prods M N = prod where

-module P = is-additive.Product Ab-is-additive (Ab-is-additive .has-prods
+module P = Product (Ab-is-additive .has-prods

 (M .fst , Module-on→Abelian-group-on (M .snd))